Wednesday, March 26, 2025

-On Sunday, March 9, 2025, at 2:00 pm, Anne Flaherty will present the program “Who Was John Kehoe?” at Eckley Miners’ Village.
+On March 9, 2025, Anne Flaherty presented the program “Who Was John Kehoe?” at Eckley Miners’ Village.
 The village, site of the filming of Martin Ritt’s The Molly Maguires, is located in Weatherly, PA.
-The event will include a book signing.

-On Wednesday, March 19, 2025, at 6:30 pm, Anne Flaherty will present the program “Who Was John Kehoe?” at the Schuylkill County Historical Society.
-The society is located at 305 N Centre Street, Pottsville, PA.
-The event will include a book signing.
+On March 19, 2025, Anne Flaherty presented the program “Who Was John Kehoe?” at the Schuylkill County Historical Society, located at 305 N Centre Street in Pottsville, PA.

 Wednesday, January 29, 2025